 Additionally, the support provided by BlueHost was subpar and unacceptable and at several points I was not even able to access my blog!

-In the end I signed up with Lyrical Host who helped me migrate my blog from wordpress.com to wordpress.org, were incredibly helpful, and even send me free monthly stock photos!
+In the end I signed up with Lyrical Host (use code BRYJ for 10% off your first payment!) who helped me migrate my blog from wordpress.com to wordpress.org, were incredibly helpful, and even send me free monthly stock photos!
 Who doesn’t love freebies?

 Not all Plugins are created equal